MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

      ```powershell
      Update-Module -Name ExchangeOnlineManagement -RequiredVersion <PreviewVersion> -AllowPrerelease
      ```

-     For example, to upgrade to the `2.0.3-Preview` version that's required for [app-only authentication for unattended scripts](app-only-auth-powershell-v2.md), run the following command:

-     ```powershell
-     Update-Module -Name ExchangeOnlineManagement -RequiredVersion 2.0.3-Preview -AllowPrerelease
-     ```

-     When you're finished, enter **Y** to accept the license agreement.

 3. To confirm that the update was successful, run the following commands to check the version information of the module that's installed: